 (and some similar versions like Paleo or South Beach)

-· people that like the flexibility of scheduling cheating and/or having wine
+- People that like the flexibility of scheduling cheating days and/or having wine.

-· people that want to keep an active social life, but want to improve health benefits
+- People that want to keep an active social life, but want to also improve health benefits.

-· I believe this approach works best for people that are “all-in” types
+- This approach works best for people that are “all-in” types rather than incremental habits.

 As a diet coach, I have seen the highest success rates for fat loss with Tim Ferriss’s slow carb diet.
 It is simple to follow and the cheat day allows people more of a guilt-free social life.